aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

 The Laravel methods will allow you to ovveride the queue name (the redis prefix) to write to different redis queues.
 But we can explicitlt set a different name to the `queue` setting of the `redis2` connection so we only need to specify the connection name:

-We can change the name to sparate out the two queues:
+We can change the name to separate out the two queues:

 ```php
  'connections' => [